andrewbranch/docs/modules/02_01_Guides_Choosing_compiler_options.md

 ### I’m using tsx

-Whereas ts-node makes minimal modifications to Node’s module system by default, [tsx](https://github.com/esbuild-kit/tsx) behaves more like a bundler, allowing extensionless/index module specifiers and arbitrary mixing of ESM and CJS.
+Whereas ts-node makes minimal modifications to Node.js’s module system by default, [tsx](https://github.com/esbuild-kit/tsx) behaves more like a bundler, allowing extensionless/index module specifiers and arbitrary mixing of ESM and CJS.
 Use the same settings for tsx as you [would for a bundler](#im-using-a-bundler).

 ### I’m writing ES modules for the browser, with no bundler or module compiler